· By Merle von KOMBUCHERY

 5. Vitamin CVitamin C, also known as ascorbic acid, is an essential vitamin in actively supporting the immune system.
 Our body cannot produce the vitamin on its own and has to absorb it through food.
 An adult human should consume about 100 mg of vitamin C with food per day.
 This corresponds to about 100 g of raw broccoli.
 Vitamin C is actively involved in defense against bacteria, viruses and other pathogens.
 It enriches the leukocytes and activates the T-cells.

 Vitamin C is found in high levels in various types of vegetables, for example:

 - Red pepper

 - Red cabbage

-Regular saunas or alternating showers can help to train the immune system.
-Above all, the recovery effect and the resulting avoidance of stress can help the body to be prepared for demanding times.
+The immune system can be trained with regular saunas or contrast showers.
+Above all, the recovery effect and the resulting avoidance of stress can help the body to be prepared for challenging times.

 Hinweis: Dieser Artikel ist ausschließlich für Informationszwecke bestimmt und nicht als professionelle Analyse, Beratung oder medizinische Auskunft zu verstehen, sondern enthält die persönliche Meinung des Autors, basierend auf recherchierter Fachliteratur und eigener Erfahrung zum Thema.